tnangrani/BikeShareAnalysis/README.md

   - Using descriptive statistics to answer the posed questions;
   - Present insightful data visualisations; and
   - Communicate findings (i.e. infer meaningful observations) in a conclusion statement.

+## Files
+- The "data" subfolder contains the raw BikeShare data file and summary outputs used in the analysis
+- "Bike_Share_Analysis.ipynb" is the submitted Jupyter Notebook file containing the analysis and Python scripts
+- "Bike_Share_Analysis.html" is the HTML version of the Jupyter Notebook file
+- "Bike_Share_Analysis.pdf" is the PDF version of the Jupyter Notebook file

 ## Author
 Tuhin Nangrani